imtbl/hyve/README.md

 recommended to use HTTPS.
 To do this, you will likely want to set up a reverse proxy (I recommend [nginx][nginx]).

+hyve uses a lock file called `.sync-lock` to prevent additional syncs from running while one is already in progress.
+This file is located in the same directory as hyve's content database.
+In some instances (e.g., shutdown during a sync), this file might not be removed (causing it to become _stale_).
+In that case, you may have to delete it manually before attempting to run the next sync.
+When running with Docker, the lock file (should it exist at that point) will automatically get removed during sync container startup for your convenience (keep this in mind if you are sharing the same hyve content database between multiple instances).

 ### Running with Docker

 To make running with Docker as easy as possible, a working